 The statistics are alarming.
 According to the Centers for Disease Control and Prevention, since 1999, the number of drug overdose deaths involving opioids has increased five-fold.
-More than 100 Americans die every day from opioid use.
+The pandemic only exacerbated the opioid problem, with a recorded 68,630 deaths in 2020, meaning nearly 200 Americans die every day from opioid use.
 The numbers indicate a growing problem.
 But what if the numbers could also provide the solution?

 If used correctly, analytics solutions can enable government agencies and healthcare providers to identify trends in the data and help make a difference in the battle against the opioid epidemic.
 Let’s take a look at how.

 Moving from trends to intervention

 At the most basic level, an analytics solution can help organizations – from hospitals to health departments – look at trends in opioid use.
 That means users can examine whether opioid use has increased over several quarters or several years.
 That information can be broken down by patient, by provider, or by dispenser.
 A more advanced analytics solution, though, can help users go deeper into the numbers and manipulate the data in a way that can enable interventions instead of just looking at trends.

 Most states have some kind of prescription drug monitoring program, but the prescriptions they monitor can vary.
 If a state is monitoring Schedules II through V, covering all thoroughly controlled substances, it could be dealing with tens of thousands of records per day, and millions of records per year.
 A key data point is Schedule II opioids, considered to be at the highest risk for misuse or abuse.
 These include drugs such as opium, morphine, codeine, oxycodone, and fentanyl.